-By implementing a 'best practice' Sun Safe Policy, our OSHC Service can help protect all children and staff from the harmful effects of ultraviolet (UV) radiation from the sun and teach children good sun protection habits from an early age to reduce their risk.
+By implementing a 'best practice' Sun Safe Policy, our OSHC Service can help to protect all children and staff from the harmful effects of ultraviolet (UV) radiation from the sun and teach children good sun protection habits from an early age to reduce their risk.
 To ensure the outdoor environment provides shade for children, educators and staff to minimise unsafe UV exposure.
+Additionally, this policy provides guidance on how to protect children and young people, and staff from severe hot weather events which are becoming more prevalent in Australia resulting from climate change.